LucasEduardoSS/lucaseduardoss/README.md

 ## Hi

-Welcome, here y'll find some of what i've been studing for the past few years, like personal projects, notes from coursers and graduation classes.
+Welcome buddy, here you will find some of what i've been studing for the past few years, like personal projects, notes from coursers and graduation classes.

 ![Banner](./tentativa-9999.gif)

 ---